Tetanus

 How is tetanus diagnosed?

-Doctors can reach a definite diagnosis of the disease on the basis of typical symptoms such as lockjaw and spasms of the muscles in the face and back.
-To confirm the diagnosis, the toxins formed by the pathogens can be proven in an animal experiment.
-But this is only needed in exceptional cases.
+Doctors can reach a definite diagnosis of tetanus on the basis of typical symptoms such as lockjaw and spasms of the muscles in the face and back.
+An electronic examination of the muscles (electromyography) will also detect increased muscle activity.

 How is tetanus treated?

 Doctors treat tetanus at different levels.
-On the one hand, they fight the pathogens and their toxins, on the other hand they administer medication that alleviates the symptoms.
+On the one hand, they fight the pathogens and their toxins, on the other hand they administer medication to alleviate the symptoms.

 Active and passive immunization